xawos/slou_bot/README.md

     Too lazy to upload a photo right now

+If the caption of the picture starts with "SAVE" it will save the image as template in the template folder and SQLite DB.

+With "Meme [ls, curl, rm]" you can handle your meme templates with ease.

-Will implement new things in the future
+Will implement new things in the future...

-Eventuall
+E
+v
+e
+n
+t
+u
+a
+l
+l
+y
+.
+.
+.

+<br><br><br><br><br><br><br>

 So long and thanks for all the code: